“The Vow” was a MUCH better movie than I thought it would be.

 --Oskar comes to the conclusion that: “People are not like numbers.
 They’re like letters and letters make stories and stories want to be told.”
 Nice.

 I was going to be an ornithologist, but God zapped me and I now belong to the Daughters of St. Paul, an international congregation of religious women dedicated to spreading God's Word through the media: www.pauline.org.
 I give workshops to teens and adults on Media Literacy, Philosophy, and Theology of the Body.
-I'm the movie reviewer for "The Catholic New World," Chicago's Catholic newspaper.
+I'm a movie reviewer for LifeTeen & the diocese of Evansville, IN (6 yrs for "The Catholic New World," Chicago's Catholic newspaper).